MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/n1sdp/Prepare_distro_image_for_N1SDP.rst

 ----------------
 **First Boot**

-- grub configuration kept inside ESP partition will be used.
+- The GRUB configuration stored on the ESP partition is used
-- Monolithic kernel image and initrd will be used.
+- The monolithic kernel image and initramfs are used
+- /init configures the network and mount the real root
+- /init executes the installation script
+- The installation script installs the base packages
-- /bin/init will be used which will install linux deb package create a new initramfs and grub entry.
+- The installation script installs the Linux deb package and creates a new initramfs and grub entry

 **Second Boot**